losrobbos/api-connect-guide/README.md

 ### Using Axios

-Following see samples on how to use your API from a frontend using axios
+Following see samples on how to use your API from a React frontend using axios

+Axios is a third party package you need to install first:
+`npm i axios`

+Axios is nice, because is optimized to work with JSON APIs.

+Also the error handling with AXIOS is more intuitive compared to fetch.

 #### GET request